Forecasting Causal Effects of Future Interventions: Confounding and Transportability Issues: Potential issues invalidating temporal transportability

-On the other hand, the temporal transportability assumption of time-varying modifiers (Assumption \ref{ass:conf_transp}) requires the absence of unobserved events or time-varying factors that would have affected their trend.
+On the other hand, the temporal transportability assumptions of time-varying modifiers (Assumptions \ref{ass:conf_transp_4} and \ref{ass:conf_transp}) require the absence of unobserved events or time-varying factors that would have affected their trend.
 In the case of COVID-19 effect modifiers, similar unmeasured factors to the ones invalidating the temporal transportability assumption of potential outcomes (e.g., virus mutations and preventive behaviors) would also invalidate the prediction of other time-varying effect modifiers (e.g., epidemic status) from the observed data.
 In addition, we should also be careful about other interventions and events that could possibly affect the COVID-19 transmission.
-In presence of such phenomenons between our observed time window and the future period where we want to make predictions, the temporal transportability of effect modifiers will not hold.
+In the presence of such phenomenons between our observed time window and the future period where we want to make predictions, the temporal transportability of effect modifiers will not hold.

 In general, the closer we are to the future time window $\mathcal{T}^F$ the more plausible the temporal transportability assumptions will be and, in turn, the more accurate the prediction of time-varying modifiers and causal effects can be.
 In the presence of a large gap between the observed period and the future window of interest, i.e., $F>>1$, it is likely that some of these genetic, behavioral and environmental factors, or the occurrence of social events or restrictions other than the ones defining the treatment, have changed the transmission dynamics of COVID-19.